edwin170/downr1n/README.md

 - Join my discord server: [Dualra1nServer](https://discord.gg/Gjs2P7FBuk)

 # How to Jailbreak?
 - Jailbreak with dualra1n-loader: ./downr1n --jailbreak (YourVer = 14.3).
 Note: this does not actually jailbreak the device.
 When I say "jailbreak," I'm referring to the process of installing Sileo and bootstrapping the device.
-Dualra1n-loader only installs Sileo and bootstraps with the kernel patch.
+Dualra1n-loader only installs Sileo and bootstraps with the kpf kernel patch. (you will be able to use tweaks and most of things as normal).

-- Taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine.
-Note: this is not recommended.
+- Taurine: ./downr1n --jailbreak (ex: 14.3 or YouVers) --taurine.

-# This project was created with love by Edwin :)

 # Credits